multiprocessio/dsq/README.md

 DataStation will store the imported data on disk and not delete it when the run is over.

-With caching on DataStation calculates a SHA1 sum of all the files you specified.
+With caching on, DataStation calculates a SHA1 sum of all the files you specified.
 If the sum ever changes then it will reimport all the files.
 Otherwise when you run additional queries with the cache flag on it will reuse that existing database and not reimport the files.